TRoboto/Maha/docs/source/overview.rst

 * The :func:`~.parse_dimension` function is used to parse any of the available dimensions.
   The available dimensions are ``duration``,  ``time``, ``numeral`` and ``ordinal``.
-To create your own dimension, check out :doc:`custom dimension<custom dimension>`.
+To create your own dimension, check out :doc:`custom dimension<development/custom_dimension>`.
   If you would like to contribute your custom dimension to the project, check :doc:`contribution guidelines<contributing>`.